Get insider access

 26.01 dB

 The leakage performance is excellent.
 Like most other closed-back in-ears, these headphones don't leak in the bass and mid-ranges.
-The significant portion of their leakage is in treble in a very narrow range.
-The overall level of the leakage is very quiet too.
+A significant portion of their leakage is in treble in a very narrow range.
+The overall level of the leakage is very quiet, too.
 With the music at 100dB SPL, the leakage at 1 foot away averages at 26dB SPL and peaks at around 44dB SPL, which is lower than the noise floor of most offices.

 Microphone